theabro/aws-ukca/README.md

     bash create-ec2.sh N

 where `N` is the number of instances you want to create.
 This will then create corresponding files, `ukca_tr_XX.pem` and `ukca_vm_trXX.json`, in the `keys/` directory.
 You should specify both subnets and the script will distribute the instances between both of them.
+You may want to zip the key files up prior to distributing them, e.g.

+    zip ukca_key_tr01.zip ukca_key_tr01.pem

 However, the information in the .json files will not include the public IP address information at this time as these won't have been assigned.
 Once the EC2 instances have all started and are running, you can use the script [get-ec2-ip.sh](src/get-ec2-ip.sh) to return the IP address information, e.g.